 Effective sex education begins early and is delivered in partnership between schools and families.
 Puberty: The Wonder Years provides lessons for grades 4, 5, and 6.
 These lessons include family engagement activities that encourage family discussions about values and expectations.
 Our young people deserve better sex education than most adults received.
-Are your local schools implementing the curriculum?

 Sign up to receive a FREE sample lesson to see what Puberty: The Wonder Years is all about.